The main sources are the Swiss Civil Code and the Swiss Code of Obligations.

 Maintenance and repair costs for a building and its surroundings (landscaping) are included in the ancillary costs to be paid by the tenant.
 The costs related to the common areas are allocated to each tenant separately (typically based on the share of its leased premises).

 Costs and charges arising solely from the business operations of the tenant are typically borne by the tenant, even if invoiced to the landlord.
 The costs related to the common services and infrastructure are allocated to each tenant separately (typically based on the share of its leased premises).

 The owner must insure a building and pay such costs.
 Insurance costs must not be included in the ancillary costs.

-Basically, the parties are free to agree on limitation in relation to the use of leased premises (they can even agree on an obligation to use; eg, for tenants in shopping facilities).
+Basically, the parties are free to agree on limitations in relation to the use of leased premises; they can even agree on an obligation to use – eg, for tenants in shopping facilities.